Michelle Guy, MD

 - Excellence In Clinical Care, Robert Crede Award, Division of Genenral Medicine, UCSF, 2007

 Freise JE, McCarthy EE, Guy M, Steiger S, Sheu L. Increasing Naloxone Co-prescription for Patients on Chronic Opioids: a Student-Led Initiative.
 Volume 33 of Issue 6.
-2018.
+Journal of general internal medicine 2018.
 PMID: 29556799